You can start advertising on LinkedIn using self-service advertising tools, programmatic buying, or dedicated account team support.

 - Member Skills

 - Member Schools

 - Member Groups - up to 100 active groups

 - Member Gender

 A maximum of 100 selections are permitted per targeting option.
 To expand the reach of your campaign, enable Audience Expansion.

-You can also run account-based marketing (ABM) campaigns to specific account lists using Account Targeting.*
+- Run account-based marketing (ABM) campaigns to specific account lists using Account Targeting

 - Sponsored Content ads appear in the homepage feed (on desktop, mobile, and tablet) and in the right rail of the desktop homepage.